DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 ### After Reading the First Journal Entry
 - Condition: After reading the first journal entry and closing the journal entry UI (This interaction plays immediately after the above interaction)
 - Description: One of Allister's allies briefly informs him of the mage who wrote the journal entry.
 However, not much is known about this mage.
-Perha
+Perhaps we can find out more.

+### Entering the Upgrade Room for the First Time
+- Condition: Upon loading into an upgrade